|2019||Bastiano||Cardinal Di Medeci||Tony Taccone||Playwright’s Festival – reading|

 - Triangle (World Premiere) at TheatreWorks

-- The Rainmaker at San Jose Stage Co.
+- Sweeney Todd at San Jose Stage Company

-- The House that Will Not Stand at Berkeley Rep (World Premiere, Co-Pro with Yale Rep; Glickman Award Winner, 2015, Finalist TBA Awards – Overall Outstanding Production 2014)
+- The House that Will Not Stand at Berkeley Repertory Theatre (World Premiere, Co-Production with Yale Repertory Theatre; Glickman Award Winner, 2015, Finalist TBA Awards – Overall Outstanding Production 2014)

-- Threepenny Opera at San Jose Stage (TBA Award Winner – Outstanding Production 2014)
+- The Threepenny Opera at San Jose Stage (TBA Award Winner – Outstanding Production 2014)

 - *A Thousand Splendid Suns (A.C.T./Theatre Calgary)(*Asst.
 Director)

-- When the Rain Stops Falling, Dragon Theater Co.
+- When the Rain Stops Falling, Dragon Theater Company, Redwood City

 - Venus in Fur, San Jose Stage Co.